-The VPAA may recommend sponsorship of tenure-track faculty for professional visas and green cards to the University President for approval.
-All immigration sponsorship is considered on a case-by-case basis and all approved applications and petitions sponsored by the University will be processed through the University's designated immigration counsel.
+The VPAA may recommend sponsorship of faculty for professional visas and green cards to the University President for approval.
+All immigration sponsorship is considered on a case-by-case basis with consideration given for hard to fill or high need faculty positions and departmental ability to fund University costs associated with such sponsorships.
+All approved applications and petitions sponsored by the University will be processed through the University's designated immigration counsel.
 The filing of an immigrant or nonimmigrant petition is not a guarantee of continued employment, nor a guarantee of any fixed terms or conditions of employment, nor a guarantee that a petition will be granted.